 Supporting you and our staff

-Thank you for helping us maintain your safety as we re-open hospital services.
+Thank you for helping us maintain your safety.
 Please respect the space of fellow patients and do not attend an A&E or Urgent Care Centre if you have any symptoms of the virus or any other infectious disease.

 Please also be patient with our staff, who are working in new ways to maintain your safety.